 Achillea millefolium ‘Little Susie’ YARROW: Pink flowers on this dwarf are long lasting and don’t fade!
 Excellent if you want a shorter, more compact yarrow for your garden.
 14″ tall x 14″ wide.
 For full sun.
 Drought tolerant and clay tolerant.
 Zone 4.

 Achillea millefolium ‘Pomegranate’ YARROW: Rich velvet red flowers over compact growth habit.
 20″ tall.
-My favorite red.
+My favorite red, this one bloomed from May until October last year.
 Zone 4.